 Pan Seared Steak with Peppercorn Sauce

-• This is a foolproof way to get perfectly cooked pan seared steak with a delicious golden crust every time.
+• This is a foolproof way to get perfectly cooked juicy steak with a delicious golden crust every time.
 If you are intimated about cooking steak in a pan, this is the perfect recipe to try.

 • The peppercorn sauce is rich, creamy and absolutely delicious!
 You would never know it’s a dairy free peppercorn sauce!
 If you are a fan of peppercorn sauce that you can order at a steakhouse, you will LOVE this recipe.